galenhuntington/hpre/README.md

 Unlike all other `hpre` features, multiplex imports can change the meaning of valid Haskell programs, since `as` imports all become qualified.
-For this reason, it is off by default, and is activated by putting `--+` on a line by itself, which causes import statements to be processed from then on.
+For this reason, it is off by default, and is enabled by putting `--+` on a line by itself, which causes import statements to be processed from then on.

-While having the feature on all the time is worth considering in say a (breaking) 2.0 release, my inclination is to keep this buffer so `hpre` is always “safe” to use.
+While having the feature on all the time is worth considering in say a (breaking) 3.0 release, my inclination is to keep this buffer so `hpre` is always “safe” to use.